Ricky-MY/The-Pictionary-Bot/README.md

 * 4. [Installation](#installation)

 ### General Info
-This extremely simplified repository contains all files required to maintain the Pictionary mini-game bot for discord authored using the discord.py library.
-This is a recreation of the worlds renowned mini-game we all love(pictionary) into discord.
-A game instance can be started on a server basis.
+This GitHub repository contains all files required to maintain the Pictionary mini-game bot for discord authored using the discord.py library.
+This is a recreation of the worlds renowned mini-game we all love, that is pictionary, into discord.
+A game instance can be started on a channel basis.
 Custom prefixes has also been implemented.

+Started: 1/10/2020

 ### Trace Tables
 ~~~